tdongsi/calendars/README.md

    * Example: August 01, 2005 to July 31, 2006 is my company's fiscal year 2006.
 3. **Tax Calendar**: A number sequence representing weeks in a Tax year which begins right after the US Tax Day.
    * Example: April 16, 2005 to April 15, 2006.
 4. **Retail Calendar**: also known as [4-4-5 Calendar](https://en.wikipedia.org/wiki/4%E2%80%934%E2%80%935_calendar) or 544 calendar.
-544 describes the number of weeks for a given quarter.
+544 describes the number of weeks for months in a given quarter.
 Each quarter begins with a 5 week "month", followed by 2 four week "months".
    * Example: July 31, 2005 to July 29, 2006.
    * Why?
 This calendar ensures all 4 quarters in a calendar year are equal.
 This allows comparing weekly data (e.g., retail sales) to the prior year without correcting for times when regular calendar weeks break across months or quarters.
    * How?
 It usually uses the same end month as the fiscal calendar and each retail week consists of Sunday through Saturday.